 To be able to properly evaluate wood, you need to understand its qualities.
 Signs of high-quality timber, or wood, would be its sweet smell and its shiny appearance.
 These signs indicate that it is freshly cut.
 The highest quality wood would be sanded to at least a 60 grit finish.
 The level right beneath would be used in construction.
 The last level would be used in similar contexts and packaging.
 Other appearance grading scales would depend on qualities like deformation, discoloration, knots, grains, and deformation.
 A light color in wood usually means that it is not as strong.
 Ideally, you should search for dark color in wood, depending on the initial color of that type of wood.
 For example, a dark brown in Walnut, and a golden yellow in Deodar.

-High-quality wood should be highly durable and resist fungal attacks, termites (like Cedar and Redwood) and other pests, and climate changes.
+High-quality wood should be highly durable and resist fungal attacks, termites (like cedar and redwood), other pests, and climate changes.
 Wood that is pressure treated is more resistant to climate changes and pests.
 Elasticity is also a quality in fine wood that would allow it to regain its shape with high accuracy.
-The arrangement of fibers in timber should rather be firm, straight, and compact to ensure strength.
+The arrangement of fibers in timber should be firm, straight, and compact to ensure strength.
 Wood, especially when used in furniture-making, should be fire-resistant.
-It should also be hard; hardness is usually measured on a scale of 0, being the weakest, to 4,000 lbs, being the hardest.
-Brazilian Walnut scores 3,684 lbs, making it one of the hardest wood types.
+It should also be hard; hardness is usually measured on a scale of 0 (the weakest) to 4,000 lbs (the hardest).
+Brazilian walnut scores 3,684 lbs, making it one of the hardest wood types.
 If you knock on wood, it should sound hollow.
 If it sounds dull, then it is probably decaying.
 It should be strong; the higher the density, the stronger it is.
 It should have the lowest water permeability possible, and it should be easy to work with.